AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Add a UDP listener.md

 -   The following operations require five minutes to take effect if they are performed in a UDP listener:
     -   Remove backend ECS instances.
     -   Set the weight of a backend server to 0 after the backend server is declared as unhealthy.
--   Because IPv6 has a longer IP header than IPv4, when you use a UDP listener on an IPv6 SLB instance, you must ensure that the MTU of the NIC on the backend server \(ECS instance\) communicating with the SLB instance is not greater than 1480 \(some applications need to synchronize configuration files based on this MTU value\).
+-   Because IPv6 has a longer IP header than IPv4, when you use a UDP listener on an IPv6 SLB instance, you must ensure that the MTU of the NIC on the backend server \(ECS instance\) communicating with the SLB instance is not greater than 1480 \(some applications need to synchronizing its configuration files based on this MTU value\).
 Otherwise, packets may be discarded because they are too large.

-    If you use a TCP, HTTP, or HTTPS listener, no additional configurations are required because the TCP protocol supports MSS auto-negotiation.
+    If you use a TCP/HTTP/HTTPS listener, no additional configurations are required because the TCP protocol supports MSS auto-negotiation.

 ## Prerequisites {#section_tx3_vqn_42b .section}